SuperManito/LinuxMirrors/docs/use/index.en.md

 - ### Specify mirror repository

-    The repository here refers to the path after the mirror address, i.e., the branch on the mirror site.
+    The repository here refers to the directory after the mirror site address, i.e., the repository directory on the mirror site.
 Although all are called repositories, it is easy to confuse.

-    Main scenario: The target mirror site has a corresponding system repo but does not match the default rule in this script.
+    Main scenario: The target mirror site has a corresponding system repository but does not match the default rule in this script.

     ??? note "Default repo names for each OS (click to expand)"